jjsantanna/cake_recipe_for_students/mistakes.md

 # Minor overall common mistakes:
 - **Acronyms.** You should first write the full term then, between parenthesis, write the acronym.
 For example: Azure Active Directory (AAD).
 After introducing an acronym you can use it without writing the full term for at least a session.
 If you feel the need to define again the acronym in another session or chapter please do so.
 You don’t want the reader to stop his/her reading flow to check acronyms in another page.
+- **Avoid say that "you'll try".** Instead of "try" you should use "intend".